rosiecakes/django-docker-dojo/README.md

 generally recommend this, but sometimes Docker is awkward and leaves you with no choice.)

-To kill a specific container:
-Or, kill all running containers:
+To kill a specific container: `docker kill [container name]` Or, kill all running containers: `docker kill $(docker ps -q)`

 Now, run `docker ps` again.
-This should show either on
+This should show either only the containers you want running, or none at all, depending on how many you stopped.

 #### Going nuclear (take caution)
 You almost never need to do this, but if for some reason you want to go nuclear,